RobJacobson/ws-dottie/docs/overview/guides/tanstack-query.md

 ### Understanding Cache Flush Endpoints

-WSF APIs include special `cacheFlushDate` endpoints that return timestamps indicating when the underlying data was last updated.
+WSF APIs include special `cacheFlushDate` endpoints that return timestamps indicating when underlying data was last updated.
 These endpoints serve a critical purpose:

-- **Data Freshness**: They tell you exactly when the source data was last modified
+- **Data Freshness**: They tell you exactly when source data was last modified
 - **Efficient Updates**: Instead of polling frequently, you can check if data has changed
 - **Bandwidth Savings**: Prevents unnecessary data transfers when nothing has changed
 - **User Experience**: Ensures users see fresh data without long loading times